lrq3000/harbor/privacy-policy.md

 * To provide the core functionality of FUTO services / applications.
 * To aid moderation of the community, for example comparing your IP address with other known ones to determine ban evasion or other violations.
+* To detect malicious behavior, improve performance, and optimize the user experience.

 ## How do we protect your information?